Skip to Main Content

 Go back to the top of the page

-Neuroblastoma is a type of cancer that develops in certain types of nerve cells but often appears first in the nerve-like cells of the adrenal glands, which sit right on top of the kidneys.
+Neuroblastoma is a tumor of the nerve tissue.
+It develops in infants and children, usually younger than 5 years old.
+This type of cancer often appears first in the nerve-like cells of the adrenal glands, which sit right on top of the kidneys.
 It can also affect the nerves that surround our spine or nerves in the chest or abdomen.
-This cancer usually occurs in children, typically those younger than 5 years old.

 • Bulging eyes